ChimeHQ/Neon/README.md

 Notice that the `invalidate` method is dispatched asynchronously to ensure the styles are not updated until after the underlying text storage is done being edited.

-The initial configuration of `highlighter` included references to `self.tokenProvider` and `self.attributeProvider`, which are responsibility for providing the logic behind _what_ gets highlighted, and _how_ it should be done.
+The initial configuration of `highlighter` included references to `self.tokenProvider` and `self.attributeProvider`, which are responsibile for providing the logic behind _what_ gets highlighted, and _how_ it should be done.
 At a minimum, the `TokenProvider` generates and supplies named tokens that correspond to ranges of text:

 ```swift
 let paintItBlackTokenName = "paintItBlack"